The lovely castle and grounds of

-The lovely castle and grounds of Drishane are situated a little to the northeast of Millstreet, near where the Finnow river joins the Blackwater.
+Drishane are situated a little to the northeast of Millstreet, near where

-The castle was built by the MacCarthys and the date given for its construction varies between 1436 and 1450
+the Finnow river joins the Blackwater.
+The castle is in fine condition, although not lived in.
+The castle was built by the MacCarthys and the date given for its construction varies between 1436 and 1450 |

 It seems likely that it was commenced by Dermot Mór, the second son of Teige the 3rd Lord of Muskerry, who was a direct descendant of Diarmuid, King of Cork.
 Dermot also is said to have built Kilmeedy and Carrigaphooca in the great period in which his brother, Cormac Láidir, was building Blarney and Kilcrea.
 Dermot died in 1448 and Drishane was probably completed by his son, another Dermot.